Wilsons Promontory

 Accommodation Options

-• Tidal River Campground: This is the main camping area within the national park, offering both powered and unpowered sites.
-Facilities include toilets, showers, and a general store.
+• Tidal River Campground: The main camping area with powered and unpowered sites, offering toilets, showers, and a general store.

-• Wilsons Promontory Lightstation: For a unique experience, consider staying at the historic lightstation.
-Perched on a cliff overlooking the sea, this accommodation option offers stunning views and a glimpse into the region’s maritime history.
+• Wilsons Promontory Lightstation: Stay at this historic site perched on a cliff for stunning sea views and a glimpse into maritime history.

 Posted by